alphagov/link-checker-api/README.md

 Application will be available on port 3208 - http://localhost:3208 or if you are using the development VM http://link-checker-api.dev.gov.uk

-Start the sidekiq worker with:
+Start the Sidekiq worker with:

 ```bash
 $ bundle exec sidekiq -C config/sidekiq.yml